 Need to get away for a day?
-These popular destinations are perfect — not too far from the major attractions.
-Better yet, when gas prices go up, often you can make the trip on just one tank of gas!
+These popular destinations are perfect and not too far from major attractions.
+Better yet, when gas prices go up, you can often make the trip on just one tank of gas.

-Although not an exhaustive list, here are a few suggestions for getting away for a day:
+Although not an exhaustive list, here are a few suggestions for getting away for a day in Florida:

 - Visit a museum.
-Florida's museums and science centers offer interactive displays and a glimpse into art and history of the state... and some are even FREE!
+Florida's museums and science centers offer interactive displays and a glimpse into the art and history of the state.
+Some are even free.

 - Visit an aquarium or zoo.
-Animal parks, aquariums and zoos that provide a glimpse into Florida's sea creatures and wildlife.
+Animal parks, aquariums, and zoos provide a glimpse into Florida's sea creatures and wildlife.

 - Take a cruise.
-There are a variety of day cruises that depart from ports throughout the state — casino cruises, dinner cruises and themed cruises.
+There are a variety of day cruises, including casino, dinner, and themed, that depart from ports throughout the state.

 - Take in a festival.
 There are special events and festivals going on throughout the year across Florida.
-Whether you go for the arts and crafts, special entertainment or simply for the great food... these are great get-away-for-a-day fun.
+Whether you go for arts and crafts, special entertainment, or simply for great food, these are great daytime fun.

 - Stroll through gardens.
-Florida is well known for its beautiful foliage and these gardens are well known for great places to visit.
+Florida is well known for its beautiful foliage, and its gardens are well known as great places to visit.

-Of course, don't forget about taking off for the beach to catch some rays or rent a watercraft, to a state park to hike or canoe or catching a wave at one of Florida's great water parks.Continue to 2 of 10 below.
+Of course, don't forget about visiting the beach or a state park, renting a watercraft, grabbing a golf game, or catching a wave at one of Florida's great water parks.Continue to 2 of 10 below.

 02 of 10

 Bok Sanctuary: Gardens, Belltower, and Estate, Lake Wales - The historic Bok Tower is set amid beautiful gardens on Central Florida's highest point in Lake Wales, Florida.
 The carillon tower is among the finest belltowers in the world and can be heard daily throughout the sanctuary.